List of websites hosted by the department:

 The Australasian Transport Research Forum (ATRF) is the principal transport research conference in Australia and New Zealand.
 It brings together transport researchers, policymakers, advisors and practitioners from a range of disciplines to share and build upon the latest research and thinking.

 The Australian Transport Assessment and Planning (ATAP) Guidelines outline best practice for transport planning and assessment in Australia.
 They have replaced the previous National Guidelines for Transport System Management (NGTSM).

-The Bureau of Infrastructure, Transport and Regional Economics (BITRE) provides economic analysis, research and statistics on infrastructure, transport and regional development issues to inform both Australian Government policy development and wider community understanding.
+The Bureau of Infrastructure and Transport Research Economics (BITRE) provides economic analysis, research and statistics on infrastructure, transport and cities issues to inform both Australian Government policy development and wider community understanding.